 William joined the Child Advocacy Center’s team in August of 2022.
 Prior to him becoming part of the CAC, he worked for the Dothan City School District for five years.
 Four of those years he worked as a Parent Involvement Specialist, and one year as a Speech Pathologist Assistant.
 He is an Alabama Agricultural & Mechanical University alumnus.
 William resides here in Dothan, AL with his wife Rochelle, and when he’s not working, he is spending time with family and watching sports.

-Henry, a one year old Australian Shepherd, is the furriest member of the CAC team.
-He has been in special training to be a certified therapy dog onsite.
+Henry, a two year old Australian Shepherd, is the furriest member of the CAC team.
+He has completed his special training to be a certified therapy dog onsite.
 He provides comfort and affection to clients at the center, whether it be in therapy sessions, or simply interacting with him around our facility.
 Research shows that interacting with therapy dogs can temporarily affect neurotransmitters in the brain, raising levels of oxytocin and dopamine (feel-good hormones) while suppressing those hormones linked with stress.
 Therapy dogs can also help with self-confidence, brighten the day, lift spirits and motivate people.
 Henry was handpicked by his breeder to be our therapy dog.
 When he isn’t at work, Henry lives with our therapist Laura.

-Hunter Skipper, Vice President
+Abby McKay, Vice President